One of the many questions that I’m often asked is,

 Your friends will thank you for that.

-I'd recommend to get those valve extenders where you screw them in directly onto the presta valve, as shown on the photo above.
+I’d recommend getting those valve extenders where you screw in directly onto the Presta valve, as shown in the photo above.

 10. Zip Ties